 The national contract value review (NCVR) is a standardised, national approach to costing for commercial contract research.

-From 1 October 2022 all new commercial research proposals submitted for a study resource review will undergo a review by the lead site.
-Following this review eligible studies will enter into the NCVR process.
+All commercial research proposals submitted for a study resource review undergo a review by the lead site.
+Following this review eligible studies will be entered into the NCVR.